Flying Instructor

 What you will do

-Flying instructors may do some or all of the following:
+Flight instructors may do some or all of the following:

-- prepare flight training programmes
+• prepare flight training programmes

-- teach students aviation rules and theory
+• teach students the principles of flight, aircraft operations, and aviation rules and theory

-- carry out and teach pre-flight checks on aircraft
+• carry out and teach pre-flight checks on aircraft

-- teach students how to use aircraft controls, and how to fly during the day, at night and with instruments
+• teach students how to use aircraft controls, and how to fly during the day, at night and with instruments

-- test students' skills and knowledge, and write student reports
+• test students' skills and knowledge, and write student reports

-- teach qualified pilots about new equipment and different aircraft.
+• teach qualified pilots about new equipment and different aircraft

 Skills and knowledge

-Flying instructors need to have:
+Flight instructors need to have:

-- excellent skills in flight planning, flying, navigation and risk-management
+• excellent skills in flight planning, flying, navigation and risk-management

-- teaching skills.
+• teaching skills.

 Working conditions

-Flying instructors:
+Flight instructors:

-- may work part-time, or long and irregular hours, including evenings and weekends, and may be on call
+• may work part time, or long and irregular hours, including evenings and weekends, and may be on call

-- work in conditions that can be challenging due to rough weather, and working with learner pilots.
+• work in conditions that can be challenging due to rough weather and working with learner pilots.

 What's the job really like?

-What's it like being a flying instructor?
+What's it like being a flight instructor?

 What do you enjoy most about your job?